SpinW/spinw/README.md

 * can be also accessed from the browser: https://spinw.github.io/spinwdoc/

 # Build Status
 We are currently testing on Centos 7.3, macOS and Windows using MATLAB R2018b.
+Automated testing is on Ubuntu 20.04 and MATLAB2020a.
 It should be noted that MATLAB symbolic calculation changed post R2018a and as such symbolic results may be differ with a relative tolerance of < 0.03 %.

 Testing can be pulled from the [testing](https://www.github.com/spinw/testing) repository and run with the `runspinwFunctionalityTests` command from the `Testing` directory.
 <!---